 Attended by Royalty and Olympian champions, the Yacht Clubs of Cowes host multiple member-only events throughout the year.
 This tour allows you exclusive access to a private Yacht Club where you will gain a historical insight to fully appreciate the rich sailing heritage of Cowes.

-Afterwards, a stroll along The Parade and through the town’s High Street leads to you the remarkable Sir Max Aitken Museum, located in an 18th century sail maker’s loft, and filled with unique nautical memorabilia.
+Afterwards, a stroll along The Parade and through the town’s High Street leads you to the remarkable Sir Max Aitken Museum, located in an 18th century sail maker’s loft, and filled with unique nautical memorabilia.
 You will stop for a visit, learning about Cowes' incredible maritime history.
 Many artefacts on view here were saved from Britannia

 A visit to Cowes would not be complete without a taste of artisan foods freshly made on the Island.
 The Isle of Wight is home to many award winning farms and these local producers supply the independent shops and cafés lining the town’s main streets.
 Your guide will introduce you to a shopkeeper who has prepared local cheeses and regional wines for you to enjoy in a private courtyard.